 - Interpersonal skills

 You can begin working toward a rewarding career as a process engineer by applying for enrollment at Grand Canyon University.
-The Bachelor of Science in Engineering degree program would teach you how to solve real-world problems using hands-on learning experiences, and you’d graduate with skills that are in demand and immediately applicable to your STEM field.
+The Bachelor of Science in Engineering with an Emphasis in Project Management degree program would teach you how to solve real-world problems using hands-on learning experiences, and you’d graduate with skills that are in demand and immediately applicable to your STEM field.
 Click on Request Info at the top of your screen to learn how to join our dynamic and supportive learning community.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.